-Even though the motor in a pulley drive unit will turn at full rpm, it will always be quieter than a comparably sized direct drive pump because the pump is turning at a slower rpm than the motor and creates less vibration and less mechanical noise.
+Even though the motor in a pulley drive unit will turn at full rpm, it will always be quieter than a comparably sized direct drive pump, as the pump is turning at a slower rpm than the motor and creates less vibration and less mechanical noise.
 The pulley drive misting pump also produces less noise because it is typically fully enclosed where the direct drive pump typically is not.

-A Variable Frequency Drive mist pump is the most expensive option but it does have some unique and valuable characteristics.
-First, it consumes between 20% and 25% less electricity to operate a VFD system than a non-vfd system due to the inclusion of the VFD inverter and the way it utilizes electricity.
-This is only the first of three electricity related efficiencies associated with a vfd mist pump but it is the primary reason vfd units are desired for many commercial and industrial applications.
+A variable frequency drive mist pump is the most expensive option, but it does have some unique and valuable characteristics.
+First, it consumes between 20% and 25% less electricity to operate a VFD system than a non-VFD system, due to the inclusion of the VFD inverter and the way it utilizes electricity.
+This is only the first of three electricity-related efficiencies associated with a VFD mist pump, but it is the primary reason VFD units are desired for many commercial and industrial applications.